Russian-Doom/russian-doom/COMPILING.md

 If `python` version from MSYS2 is not working on your OS, you can install a working version of [Python](https://www.python.org/downloads/) to the host system.
-Python is completely optional if you will be using 'Selected DLL set'.

 If you want to use `Ninja` or `Ninja Multi-Config` cmake generators, you need to install `ninja` by the following command: